decred/dcrdex/dex/testing/firo/README_ELECTRUM_HARNESSES.md

 A prepared, empty but encrypted electrum wallet is copied to the electrum data directory at **~/dextest/electrum/firo/client/wallet/regtest/wallets** directory.

+By default the electrum client is started as a daemon and the default wallet is loaded.
+Use **stop-daemon** script to stop the daemon.

 The electrum client wallet will connect to the firo electrumX daemon.

 ### Simnet Trade Testing